ingava/advanced-JS-concepts/README.md

 ```
 This situation is a good example when `call()` and `apply()` would be no good because we want to call the method at a later point in time with setTimeout, in our case 1 second later.

+Note that ES6 version has fat arrow functions (=>) which solve the problem of `this` in some cases.

 ### 4. `new` and `this`
 When the `new` keyword is used the value of the keyword `this` is set to an empty object and returned from the function that is used with the `new` keyword.
-Here is an example (we'll comer `new` in more depth later):
+Here is an example (we'll cover `new` in more depth later):
 ```
 function Person(firstName, lastName) {
   this.firstName = firstName;